-The dust has barely settled on the new NCAA rules on Name, Image and Likeness (NIL) in college sports, but many school athletics departments are already playing catchup to deliver on their athletes’ ambitious NIL brand-building goals.
+The dust has barely settled on the new NCAA rules on Name, Image and Likeness (NIL) in college sports, but many school athletics departments are already playing catchup to support their athletes’ NIL ambitious brand-building goals.

 With this rapidly shifting landscape, schools have had little time to plan on how they can recruit and retain the most talented players while maintaining a neutral stance on NIL and adhering to their own state and conference laws.
 Student-athletes, on the other hand, are ready to move quickly on their aims for NIL sponsorship deals.
 This is a balancing act — athletic departments must remain in compliance, with restrictions on direct pay to play and even advising on potential sponsorship agreements or sourcing those agreements.

 For the athletes jockeying for those lucrative — and in some cases, life-changing — endorsements, NIL is now a solo competitive sport in itself.
 And that battle isn’t being waged on the track, gridiron, court or pitch.
 It’s playing out where both local and global sponsors are trying to reach consumer audiences these days: on social media and other digital channels.
 These are now the center of aspiration, fandom, sports content viewing and cultural influence.

 Regardless of the state, conference, school or sport, one winning element will cut across all sectors and enable athletic departments to attract the most promising athletes:

 Athletic departments can directly support student-athlete NIL goals by helping them build their personal brands on social media — through large volumes of compelling digital media featuring them.